Norfolk County Salvation Army financial assistance programs.

 Communities and families across Norfolk County Massachusetts can call upon the Salvation Army during a time of need.
 The non-profit organization administers dozens of resources and assistance programs for the needy, low income, seniors and poor.
+Everything from rent help to case management, free food or school supplies, toys, and more is offered.
 Assistance will focus on those who are most in need and that are facing a one time, short term crisis situation.

 Most of the social services are available from the corps community center.
 This is where people can turn for information, referrals, and emergency assistance as well, if and when needed.
 The Salvation Army of Massachusetts and their Service Extension program ensures that needs are met in the community from those that qualify.